End of the road approaches for prominent Boston gun-control sign

-BOSTON An iconic sign bearing pro-gun-control messages that has hung near Fenway Park in Boston for almost two decades will soon lose its home.
+BOSTON An iconic sign bearing pro-gun-control messages that has hung near Fenway Park in Boston, Massachusetts for almost two decades will soon lose its home.

 The 252-foot-long (77-meter-long) billboard - which features a counter tracking the more than 45,000 people killed by guns in the United States since the December 2012 attack on a Newtown, Connecticut, elementary school - has been a prominent feature of Boston since real estate developer John Rosenthal ordered the first version for a parking garage in 1995.

-Rosenthal, who hopes to find a new location for the sign before it is removed, said he had put it up with a goal to change the terms of the gun-control debate in the United States.
+Rosenthal, who hopes to find a new location for the sign before it is removed, said he had put it up with a goal of changing the terms of the gun-control debate in the United States.

 "You have this historically polarized national debate of unrestricted access to all guns by all people .... versus banning all guns," said Rosenthal, who said he owns a firearm.
-"That's a very unproductive conversation."
+"That's a very unproductive conversation that has led to a largely preventable epidemic of gun violence."

 Rosenthal, whose effort to find a new home for his sign has won the support of Boston Mayor Martin Walsh, said he would like to see national changes in gun laws, including mandatory training for all gun owners, background checks for all gun sales and a ban on military-style assault weapons.